-The short answer is the birthstones for August are Peridot, Sardonyx and Moonstone.
+The short answer is the birthstones for August are Peridot, the primary birthstone, and Sardonyx and Moonstone, the secondary birthstones.
 But read on to learn much more about these stones and how they can help you in your life.

 Peridot is the Primary August Birthstone

 The origin of the name Peridot is a little vague, but could be derived from the French word peritôt.
 This word means ‘unclear’, which may refer to the inclusions and internal flaws often found within peridot.
 Peridot is often called Chrysolite, especially when referring to gem quality stones.

 The green of Peridot make this stone a very attractive August birthstone.
 It’s a quite unique green, very different to other gemstones, such as Emerald etc.

 Peridot is considered to be the stone of compassion.
 It promotes creativity and eloquence and its balancing properties assist with maintaining good relationships and good health.
 Those same properties help with balancing the bodies systems to promote personal calm and restful sleep patterns.

 The stone also promotes a cheerful well being that brings peace and an inner strength.
 This can lead to a strength of self worth and great leaps if personal achievement.

 Peridot also helps with attracting the attentions of the opposite sex, leading to strong feelings of love and empathy with your partner.
 It fights negative thoughts, such as envy and suspicion, that can impact on relationships.